16 Best Lakes in Arkansas

 From oxbow lakes to massive reservoirs, Arkansas' lakes stand out in their natural environment.
-Many of the best lakes are in the more mountainous northern and western parts of the state.
-With stunning backdrops, including the Ouachita and Ozark Mountains, these lakes in Arkansas always comes with a view.
+Many of the best lakes are in the state's more mountainous northern and western parts.
+With stunning backdrops, including the Ouachita and Ozark Mountains, these lakes in Arkansas always come with a view.

-Three of the most prominent vacation cities in Arkansas are within easy driving distance to some of the best lakes.
-Visitors and residents don't have to drive far from Hot Springs, Eureka Springs, or Little Rock to encounter an inviting body of water.
+Three of Arkansas's most prominent vacation hotspots are within easy driving distance of some of the best lakes.
+You don't have to drive far from Hot Springs, Eureka Springs, or Little Rock to encounter an inviting body of water.
 Places like Lake Hamilton, for example, feature shoreline botanic gardens and several other lakeside amenities just outside Hot Springs.

 For ideas and inspiration, check out our list of the best lakes in Arkansas.